The KML toolset contains tools to convert Keyhole Markup Language (KML) to layers, and maps and layers to KML.

 Converts a KML or KMZ file into feature classes and a layer file.
 The layer file maintains the symbology found within the original KML or KMZ file.

-This tool converts a feature or raster layer into a KML file containing a translation of Esri geometries and symbology.
+Converts a feature or raster layer into a KML file containing a translation of Esri geometries and symbology.
 This file is compressed using ZIP compression, has a .kmz extension, and can be read by any KML client including ArcGIS Earth, ArcGlobe, and Google Earth.